How to Fit Your Boat to a New Trailer By: Sandy Williamson

 Instructions for fitting a boat to a new Venture Aluminum Bunk Trailer:

 2. Make sure you have the right electrical connector and that all leads have power when the appropriate light or action is set on.
 Ideally you have a flat 5 connector if the trailer has standard surge-disk brakes or a round 1.5" dia.
-RV type 7 pin AND a 7 : 5 adapter you could buy at Wal-Mart or most auto parts stores.
+RV type 7 pin AND a 7:5 adapter you could buy at Wal-Mart or most auto parts stores.
 If you ordered your trailer with the optional EOH electric brake controller to operate the hydraulic disk brakes, you need a round 1.5" dia.
 RV type 7 pin connector on the tow vehicle and an in-cab controller, either factory built-in or aftermarket about $100 and usually just plugs into the harness under the dash.

 If you have surge brakes and only a flat 4 connector, you will be fine for most towing situations.
-If you have to back up either uphill or where there are speed bumps or large potholes, you will need to plug the end [5th] pole of the trailer wiring harness into the 2nd pole [1st female connector next to the ground connector] and put your parking lights on.
-This will energized the 5th pole with 12 volts which will operate the solenoid on the back of the surge brake master cylinder, effectively disabling your trailer brakes.
-Drum brakes on a boat trailer usually do not work and if they do, doesn’t work effectively in reverse, hence no need for this solenoid and wiring.
-Disk brakes work just as efficiently in reverse as forward.
+If you have to back up either uphill or where there are speed bumps or large potholes, you will need to put the pin in the 2nd hole behind the ball to disable your trailer brakes.
+Disk brakes work just as efficiently in reverse as forward, so if the flat 5 connector is fully connected to your car’s 7 round connector, when you shift to reverse, there is a solenoid [electric switch] which will be energized and disable the brakes.
+Drum brakes on a boat trailer usually do not work and if they do, they don’t work effectively in reverse, hence no need for this solenoid and wiring.

 3. Measure your boat from the bow eye to the transom.
-This is the bow eye length.
+This is the bow eye-transom length.

 6. The main bunks will likely not have to be moved, unless they are set where they would rest on something like a water pickup or hull transducer, or right at the point of a longitudinal stringer or angle on the boat bottom.
-If so move them in towards the center of the trailer the minimum movement necessary to clear.
-It is important to get the bunks set as wide as possible for lateral stability.
+If so move them in towards or away from the center of the trailer the minimum movement necessary to clear.
+Generally set the main bunks wider, not narrower, for best lateral stability.

-7. Lower your trailer on the hopefully steepest ramp you can easily use so the the target bunks are just barely sticking out of the water.
-This position is several feet further up the ramp than when you launch and float your boat off the trailer.
+7. Back your trailer on the hopefully steepest ramp you can easily use so the target bunks are just barely sticking out of the water.
+This position is several feet further up the ramp than when you launched and floated your boat off the trailer.

 8. Put the boat on the trailer in contact with the target bunks.
 Release out enough winch line to hook it up.
 Put the winch in low gear by moving the turning handle axle so the little gear on it makes contact with the gear nearest the handle, to make it easy to turn the winch handle.

-9. Do not winch it all the way up to the bow eye as you left about a foot to spare.
+9. Do not winch it all the way up to the bow eye as you left over a foot to spare.
 You can reduce or eliminate repeating steps 9-11 by:

 a. if your boat is already on its old trailer and the tongue weight/balance is good, put tape on the boat over the center of the center axle on triple axle trailers or right between the axles if tandem.

 Correct Tongue weight is way more important than overhang at the back of the bunks.
 If too light your trailer will sway side to side at high speed.
 It is ever does this, do not hit your brakes; instead gently release power to slow down very gently.
 Correct tongue weight is about 10% of total for small trailers down to 6-7% for our biggest.
 So for Venture tandems and triples, it should be about 500 to 1200#.
 The empty tongue weight is likely about 200-250#

-12. Move the bow stop and winch stand back and up or down so the yellow bow roller is touching the boat with the bow eye just behind and below the bow roller and the winch strap is horizontal.
+12. Move the bow stop and winch stand back and up or down so the bow roller is touching the boat with the bow eye just behind and below the bow roller and the winch strap is horizontal.

 13. Attach transom straps.
 Tighten winch and attach safety chain to bow eye.